Dernert/RoFl-to-Leather/README.md

 ## RoFl2Leather

-RoFl2Leather adds a new Recipe.
+RoFl2Leather adds new Recipes to Minecraft.
+Kill Zombies and get Rotten Flesh.
-Cook Rotten Flesh on a Campfire to get Leather.
+Dry it on the Campfire and use four dried Flesh plus two String to craft one Leather.